ddev/ddev/docs/content/users/providers/pantheon.md

 3. On the Pantheon dashboard for the site, make sure that at least one backup has been created.
 (When you need to refresh what you pull, create a new backup.)

-4. Make sure your public SSH key is configured in Pantheon under *Account* → *SSH Keys*.
+4. For `ddev push pantheon` make sure your public SSH key is configured in Pantheon under *Account* → *SSH Keys*.

 5. Check out the project codebase from Pantheon.
 Enable the “Git Connection Mode” and use `git clone` to check out the code locally.